All Articles

 • Reduce screen time: Excessive social media use is linked to increased anxiety and decreased self-esteem.
 Set specific times for checking your phone and consider using app timers to enforce boundaries.

 • Build social connections: Loneliness is a significant health risk.
-Make time for meaningful conversations with friends and family, even if it’s a short phone call or a weekly coffee meetup.
+Make time for meaningful conversations with friends and family, even if it's a short phone call or a weekly chai meetup.

-• Seek professional help when needed: If you’re struggling with persistent sadness, anxiety or stress, speaking with a mental health professional is a sign of strength, not weakness.
-Telehealth has made therapy more accessible than ever.
+• Seek professional help when needed: If you're struggling with persistent sadness, anxiety or stress, speaking with a mental health professional is a sign of strength, not weakness.
+Telehealth platforms like Ilaaj AI have made guidance more accessible than ever.

 Track Your Progress